richardwwalter/techtest-maven/README.md

 As the hadoop service is potentially so slow we don't want to keep a transaction open for the whole time we are interacting with hadoop.
 So hadoop publishing is done as part of post commit processing. i.e. after the database transaction has committed.

-This policy may not be what is required and you may simply want to fail the whole transaction and report failure to the caller.
+This policy may not be what is required, and you may simply want to fail the whole transaction and report failure to the caller.
 This is really just throwing the problem upstream through.

 If failing the whole transaction if hadoop update fails is what is required then I am happy to update the solution to reflect this requirement.